Creating a Session for Snowpark Scala¶

 To use Snowpark in your application, you need to create a session.
 For convenience in writing code, you can also import the names of packages and objects.

-The Snowpark API provides a number of classes in different packages.
-For convenience, you can import these packages to avoid having to use qualified names for classes.
+The Snowpark API provides a number of classes, objects, and functions that are available in different packages.
+For convenience, you can import the class, object, and function names from packages and objects to avoid having to use qualified names.

-The com.snowflake.snowpark_java package contains the main classes for the Snowpark API.
-To import the names in this package:
+The com.snowflake.snowpark package contains the main classes for the Snowpark API.
+To import the names in this package, use:

-The com.snowflake.snowpark_java.types package defines classes that you can use to define schemas for semi-structured data.
+The com.snowflake.snowpark.types package defines classes and objects that you can use to define schemas for semi-structured data.